andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 At a basic level, system models can be sketched by hand or using digital drawing tools.
 While it's possible to create system models using hand drawings, documents, and spreadsheets, system modelling software tools make the process more efficient.
 The advantage of specialized system modeling software is that it is tailored for this specific task, and is capable of handling large volumes of data with visualizations.
 Recent system modelling software can even identify patterns and correlations using AI and machine learning.

 ### An example of systems thinking
 An example of pervasive systems thinking from the world of sustainability is our understanding of the climate crisis.
 Scientists had to examine multiple meteorological, engineering, and geological systems to determine that man-made climate change is a reality.
 They had to analyze historical data on greenhouse gases, atmospheric composition, and calculate the contribution of human activities to understand how it affects global temperatures.
-This would have been impossible adnavnced it-systems and system modelling software.
+This would have been impossible without advanced IT systems and system modelling software.

 After decades of work, scientists have developed models that identify trends and possible climate scenarios, though precise predictions remain difficult.
-What they have found, however, is that man-made climate change is not only causing warmer temperatures, but also greater variability in weather systems, leading to increasing rates of rare or extreme weather events, an emergent feature of gloabl warming.
+What they have found, however, is that man-made climate change is not only causing warmer temperatures, but also greater variability in weather systems, leading to increasing rates of rare or extreme weather events, an emergent feature of global warming.

 ![Climate change](resources/I_2.3.png "Systems thinking helps us understand historical and anthropogenic climate change.
 Historical patterns show fairly stable weather variations over time, while anthropogenic changes result in more extreme and unpredictable fluctuations, resulting in record-breaking weather phenomena.")